anugrahjain/OpenMP/README.md

 This project provides easier programs to learn OpenMP using C and C++.
 It uses gcc as the underlying C compiler.
-Following commands can be used to compiler and run an openmp program. gcc -fopenmp program_name.c
+Following commands can be used to compile and run an openmp program. gcc -fopenmp program_name.c
   ./a.out
 Following command is required to compile the sobel filter file.